PhyloSketch App User Manual

 Detect and capture lines from the image, potentially for network reconstruction.

-Here is an example of a captured network:
+Here is an example of a captured network [Koblmueller et al., 2007]:

 - Delete - Remove selected nodes/edges.